Rust-Sol-Dev/rust-sol-dev/README.md

 * Tech Advisor
 ----------------------------------------------------

 🚀 Greetings, Earthlings! 🌍 Gather 'round as I unveil the chronicles of my 8-year odyssey in web wizardry, navigating the binary cosmos with a keyboard and a sprinkle of magic.
-For the past 5 years, I've transcended into the blockchain realm, crafting DeFi wonders and weaving NFT P2E tales on the tapestry of Ethereum and Solana—because what's life without a touch of crypto sorcery?
+For the past 5 years, I've transcended into the blockchain realm, crafting DeFi wonders and weaving NFT P2E tales on the tapestry of Ethereum, Bitcoin and Solana—because what's life without a touch of crypto sorcery?

 But hold on to your keyboards, for in recent years, I've taken a detour into the whimsical realm of AI projects.
 Picture this: combining the elegance of neural networks with the blockchain ballet.
 Yes, you heard it right—making crypto projects not just cutting-edge but cutting through dimensions!
 Join me on this intergalactic coding carnival, where every line of code is a step into the cosmos of hilarity and innovation. 🚀💻🌌 #WebDevGalacticTrailblazer #BlockchainJester #AIFunAndGames
 <br> <br>